DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 Schools can make the following updates:

-* participant names or contact details
+* participant names or email address
-* start date corrections
+* report someone is leaving the school
-* record a mentor replacement
+* assign a new mentor
 * change the type of induction (either provider or school-led) an ECT is doing
 * move participants to a different lead provider